 - You’ve tried before and failed or gave up.

 - You don’t see the value in establishing a good third-party information security risk management program.

 If you’re in this category, what legitimate justification do you have?

 If the numbers don’t lie, then you can assume that a data breach will happen by, or through, one of your third-party providers.
 An estimated 60% of all data breaches are caused by third-parties— directly or indirectly.
 Your decision to not account for this significant risk is difficult to defend against in the court of public opinion, the court of law, or the court of regulatory compliance.

 The bottom line is; not doing anything to address third-party information security risk is not defensible.
 It would a difficult defense to claim that you didn’t know.
 Either you did know and you’re not being truthful about it, or you legitimately were ignorant of how important this is.
 Both are bad defenses when trying to explain how and why you were breached.
 You’re admittedly and willingly avoiding one of the most significant information security risks facing your organization.

 This second category is organizations that are doing some type of vendor risk management, but it’s a painful process (a checklist can be handy).
-This category is typically comprised of organizations who either want to do the right thing or are being forced to do the right thing.
+This category is typically comprised of organizations that either want to do the right thing or are being forced to do the right thing.

 These are mostly well-run organizations that want to secure information because it’s the right thing to do in their opinion.

 These organizations are being pushed or forced into implementing a third-party information security risk management program by one or more regulatory (direct and/or indirect), legal, or contractual requirements.

 Regardless of why the organization has implemented a third-party information security risk management program, the program is painful.
 It is usually wrought with subjectivity, inefficiency, ineffectiveness, and disorganization.